Victoire/WidgetRenderBundle/README.md

-Victoire CMS Render Bundle
+Victoire Render Bundle
 ============

-Need to add a render in a victoire cms website ?
+Need to add a render in a victoire website ?
 Get this render bundle and so on

 First you need to have a valid Symfony2 Victoire edition.